suatozkan/imageSwiper/README.md

 }
 ```
 * Ready
-* Yarn Test for testing
+* "yarn test" for testing

 ## Built With